 - 1 tablespoon minced fresh parsley

 - 1 can (16 ounces) crushed tomatoes

 - 8 ounces elbow macaroni, cooked and drained

 - Place the chicken and water in a Dutch oven; bring to a boil.
 Skim fat.
 Reduce heat; cover and simmer 30-45 minutes or until chicken is tender.
 Meanwhile, puncture skins of sausages; place in a small saucepan and cover with water.
 Bring to a boil; cook for 20 to 30 minutes or until no longer pink.
 Drain.
 In a large skillet, brown sausages on all sides.
 Cool and cut into bite-size pieces; set aside.

 - In small skillet, cook bacon over medium heat until crisp.
 Using a slotted spoon, remove to paper towels; drain, reserving 2 tablespoons drippings.
 Crumble bacon and set aside.
 In the drippings, saute garlic until tender.

 - Remove chicken from Dutch oven; cool.
 Drain broth; skim fat.
 Reserve 5 cups broth.
-Remove chicken from bones; cut into bite-size pieces.
+Remove chicken from bones; cut into bite-sized pieces.

 - Pour reserved chicken broth into the Dutch oven.
 Add the chicken, sausage, bacon, parsley and oregano.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 to 15 minutes.
 Stir in the tomatoes, tomato sauce, macaroni, salt and pepper; simmer 10 minutes longer or until heated through.